Our Services

 Helpful Resources

-Leg swelling in one leg with pain, warmth, tightness, or color changes can signal a deep vein thrombosis and needs same day medical evaluation; sudden shortness of breath, chest pain, coughing blood, or faintness are emergency signs of a pulmonary embolism.
+Swelling in one leg with pain, warmth, tightness, or color changes may indicate deep vein thrombosis (DVT) and requires same-day medical evaluation.
+Sudden shortness of breath, chest pain, coughing up blood, or faintness are emergency warning signs of a pulmonary embolism — call 911 immediately.

-There are several factors to consider.
-See below to understand more, including how to tell clot swelling from other causes, who is at highest risk, what tests confirm it, what to do right now such as avoiding massage and seeking prompt ultrasound, and how treatment with blood thinners lowers complications.
+Several factors matter when assessing leg swelling, including how to distinguish a clot from other causes, who is at highest risk (recent surgery, immobility, pregnancy, hormone therapy, cancer), what tests confirm DVT (ultrasound, D-dimer), and immediate steps to take — such as avoiding massage and seeking prompt imaging.
+Treatment with blood thinners significantly lowers the risk of serious complications.

 If you're wondering whether your swollen leg could be a blood clot, here's what you need to know — clearly, calmly, and based on trusted medical guidance.